ejm714/scipy_proceedings/papers/emily_dorne/main.md

 All winners used Level-2 satellite imagery instead of Level-1, likely because it already includes useful atmospheric corrections.
 Sentinel-2 data is higher resolution than Landsat, and proved to be more useful in modeling.

 All winners also used gradient boosted decision tree models such as LightGBM [@lightgbm], XGBoost [@doi:10.48550/arXiv.1603.02754], and CatBoost [@doi:10.48550/arXiv.1810.11363].
-First place explored training a CNN model but found the coarse resolution of the satellite imagery (particularly Landsat) overly constraining.
+First place explored training a CNN model but found the coarse resolution of the satellite imagery overly constraining, particularly when using Landsat imagery.

 ## Model experimentation takeaways

 The [model experimentation](#model-experimentation) phase did not explore alternate model architectures given how clearly the competition surfaced the success of a gradient boosted tree model [@ttb_winners_announcement].
-It did however contain extensive iterations on other parts of the pipeline.
+It did however extensively iterate on other parts of the pipeline.
 Over 30 configurations were tested to identify the optimal setup for training a robust, generalizable model.
 Below are the core decisions that resulted from model experimentation and retraining.

 ### Data decisions